-Mimi ignored her hyperventilating parent and left the apartment with Palmon at her side, still limping a little with her tender foot.
-"C'mon, Mimi, we're late already," Palmon pressed.
+Mimi ignored her hyperventilating mother and left the apartment with Palmon at her side, still limping a little with her tender foot.
+"C'mon, Mimi, we're late already," Palmon said.

 "I know, I know!"
 Mimi huffed, then glanced back at her building.
 Her mother just would not let her get away once she knew where she was going.
 It annoyed her a little, but she could also understand; her mother was just as scared as she was.

 As they walked past the fence, suddenly Mimi felt really warm, and not just under her winter garments; in fact, she found she was sweating.
 She looked down and noticed that the fresh snow on the sidewalk was quickly evaporating.
 "Um… Palmon?
 I'm not just imagining this, right?" she asked.

 "Whew, no, it's hot… how fast does spring usually come?"
 Palmon asked, swatting at a wilting petal.
 Suddenly she noticed someone at the end of the block and froze.
 "Mimi, look!" she whispered.

 Mimi turned and gave a surprised gasp.
 Yolei swayed in the middle of the street, clad only in pajamas and glaring straight at her.
 "Miyako?" she asked, walking over to her, "what are you doing out here like this?"